 On 1 Jan 1806, John Masden purchased 100 acres of land from Adam Shepherd that was located along Cane Run in southern Bullitt County.
 It's interesting to note that it was not until September that Rachael Shepherd, Adam's wife, made her way to the clerk's office to acknowledge her acceptable of the transaction.

-Images of this deed are shown below with a transcription following.
+A transcription of this deed is shown below with images of it following.

 Bullitt County Deed Book B, pages 38-39